Have concerns about a dentist?

 Your standing may be affected depending on the results of an investigation or if the complaint is resolved.
-If the complaint is resolved or dismissed, it will not affect your standing with the ADA&C. If you apply to practice in another jurisdiction, the ADA&C will likely be required to disclose the number of complaints you have, the nature of the complaints, and the results of the complaints.
+If the complaint is resolved or dismissed, it will not affect your standing with the CDSA.
+If you apply to practice in another jurisdiction, the CDSA will likely be required to disclose the number of complaints you have, the nature of the complaints, and the results of the complaints.

 Please refer to the Membership Guide for Hearings and Decisions.